WHAT IS AMD?

 - Amsler grid.
 Your eye care professional also may ask you to look at an Amsler grid.
 Changes in your central vision may cause the lines in the grid to disappear or appear wavy, a sign of AMD.

 Fluorescein angiogram.
-In this test, which is performed by an ophthalmologist, a fluorescent dye is injected into your arm.
+In this test, a fluorescent dye is injected into your arm.
 Pictures are taken as the dye passes through the blood vessels in your eye.
 This makes it possible to see leaking blood vessels, which occur in a severe, rapidly progressive type of AMD (see below).
 In rare cases, complications to the injection can arise, from nausea to more severe allergic reactions.

 - Optical coherence tomography.
 You have probably heard of ultrasound, which uses sound waves to capture images of living tissues.
 OCT is similar except that it uses light waves, and can achieve very high-resolution images of any tissues that can be penetrated by light—such as the eyes.
 After your eyes are dilated, you’ll be asked to place your head on a chin rest and hold still for several seconds while the images are obtained.
 The light beam is painless.